 Expatriate insurance is not always top of everyone’s list when it comes to planning a move overseas.
-During the initial stages of a move abroad many expats focus their attention on the exciting elements of moving overseas, such as where they will live, what local entertainment is on offer and the sites and sounds that they will encounter.
-Usually insurance is something that is an afterthought, people are aware of its importance but it features way down the list of things to do and is quite often only really addressed once a move is complete.
+During the initial stages of a move, abroad many expats focus their attention on the exciting elements of moving overseas, such as where they will live, what local entertainment is on offer and the sites and sounds that they will encounter.
+Usually, insurance is something that is an afterthought, people are aware of its importance but it features way down the list of things to do and is quite often only really addressed once a move is complete.

-We cannot stress the importance of having adequate insurance in place enough, and for this reason we are providing a free two-part special report detailing the insurance types you may need as an expat living abroad.
-We cover all major type of insurance and reveal why they are important for protecting the wellbeing of your family and your possessions.
+We cannot stress the importance of having adequate insurance in place enough, and for this reason, we are providing a free two-part special report detailing the insurance types you may need as an expat living abroad.
+We cover all major types of insurance and reveal why they are important for protecting the wellbeing of your family and your possessions.
 Now that we’ve done a lot of the hard work for you there really is no excuse for putting off the inevitable and finding yourself in an expatriate insurance mess!

 In the first part of this two part series we take a look at two areas of expatriate insurance; international health insurance and expat life insurance.

-International Heath insurance
+International Health insurance

-International health insurance should be at the top of anyone’s list of insurance ‘must haves’.
-Although public health and medical facilities are generally improving throughout the world, there remains a need to ensure that you have access to first class medical care and attention.
-Many expats complain that they find accessing appropriate levels of health insurance cover to be a major difficulty, with the cost of adequate provisions being extremely high and/or the process for utilizing the services confusing.
+International health insurance should be at the top of anyone’s list of insurance ‘must-haves’.
+Although public health and medical facilities are generally improving throughout the world, there remains a need to ensure that you have access to first-class medical care and attention.
+Many ex-pats complain that they find accessing appropriate levels of health insurance cover to be a major difficulty, with the cost of adequate provisions being extremely high and/or the process for utilizing the services confusing.

 First things first.
 Before moving overseas you should check what type of international health insurance, if any, you would need.
 This will vary according to the following factors:

-- Does the nation you are relocating to have a free national health system and, if they do, will it be adequate to meet your needs?
+- Does the nation you are relocating to have a free national health system and if they do, will it be adequate to meet your needs?

-- Is there any type of reciprocal agreement in place between your home country and your host country with regards to health care?
+- Is there any type of reciprocal agreement in place between your home country and your host country with regard to health care?
 If so, will you be eligible for it?
 Will it meet your needs?

 - Will your employer provide cover?
 If so, will it cover your whole family and/or anyone relocating with you?
 Will it cover all your needs or will you need additional coverage?

-The majority of expatriates will find that they need some type of international health insurance as part of their expatriate insurance provisions, be it minor cover for certain health conditions or full blown comprehensive cover for all eventualities.
+The majority of expatriates will find that they need some type of international health insurance as part of their expatriate insurance provisions, be it minor cover for certain health conditions or full-blown comprehensive cover for all eventualities.

 Full and comprehensive research is the only means by which you can ensure that you have adequate international health insurance.
 If you are locating to one of our destination cities then do consult our relocation guide for that country.
 Each guide contains full details of the medical provisions, both free and charged, that are on offer, together with details of the types of international health insurance that are available and what coverage you will need.
-Because each guide is written by an expat who has relocated to that city themselves, they have first hand experience that can help to make your life significantly simpler.
+Because each guide is written by an expat who has relocated to that city themselves, they have the first-hand experience that can help to make your life significantly simpler.
 We also have a free medical insurance checklist that you can use to aid your research process.

 Expat Life insurance